 Contact the Agricultural Commission via email If you are:

 - Interested in participating in the Commission and/or Commission activities

 - Looking for information or support for any agricultural issue regarding: wildlife, local and state regulations, economic viability and opportunities, education and advocacy, estate planning, etc.

 - Looking for support on an agricultural issue you are facing with the town or townspeople

 This map shows retail farms in Ipswich open to the public, as well as other farms active in agriculture in town.
 We encourage you to support your local farmer!

-Recognizing the hardship that farms throughout the Commonwealth have faced during the 2016 growing season due to unprecedented drought conditions, Governor Charlie Baker and Lieutenant Governor Karyn Polito announced additional grant funding for water conservation projects to be released through the Massachusetts Department of Agricultural Resources (MDAR).
-MDAR will administer $250,000 of grant funding through its Agricultural Environmental Enhancement Program (AEEP) for water conservation projects that help farms reduce their operational impact on the environment and better prepare for, and recover after, this years' severe drought.
-Selected proposals will be reimbursed up to $25,000 or 85% of total project costs of approved projects.
+Recognizing the hardship that farms throughout the Commonwealth have faced due to ongoing seasonal drought conditions, Governor Charlie Baker and Lieutenant Governor Karyn Polito have allocated funding for water conservation projects to be released through the Massachusetts Department of Agricultural Resources (MDAR).
+MDAR will administer grant funding through its Agricultural Environmental Enhancement Program (AEEP) for water conservation projects that help farms reduce their operational impact on the environment and better prepare for, and recover from severe drought.
 To learn more & to apply, click here.